Sugarland Mountain Trail

 Directions to Trailhead:

-From the Sugarlands Visitor Center near Gatlinburg, drive 3.8 miles to the top of Fighting Creek Gap.
+From the Sugarlands Visitor Center near Gatlinburg, drive 3.8 miles west along Little River Road to the top of Fighting Creek Gap.
 The main parking area for the Sugarland Mountain Trail will be on your left, with additional parking across the street.

-From the Townsend "Y" intersection near Cades Cove, the Sugarland Mountain Trailhead is 13.7 miles away.
+From the Townsend "Y" intersection near Cades Cove, the Sugarland Mountain Trailhead is located 13.7 miles away.

-Rumor has it that Fighting Creek Gap received its name many years ago when two motorists fought for the last parking spot on a warm summer afternoon.
-But who knows if that-s really true....
+Legend has it that Fighting Creek Gap received its name many years ago after two motorists fought for the last parking spot on a warm summer afternoon.
+But who knows if that's really true....

-Although there might be 50 or 60 cars jammed into the parking area, you're almost guaranteed that 99% of those people are heading up to Laurel Falls.
+Although there might be 50 or 60 cars jammed into the parking area, it's almost guaranteed that 99% of those visitors are headed up to Laurel Falls.
 Despite appearances, the Sugarland Mountain Trail offers solitude for those seeking it in the heart of the Smokies.

 Sugarland Mountain is a massive ridge that stretches nearly 10 miles, and runs perpendicular to the main crest of the Smokies.
 The mountain intersects the crest at the summit of 6188-foot Mount Collins.

-Roughly four-tenths of a mile from the trailhead you'll reach an opening in the canopy that provides a pretty good view of the Gatlinburg area.
-From this perch you'll be able to see a couple of the taller buildings in the area.
+At roughly four-tenths of a mile from the trailhead you'll reach an opening in the canopy that provides a pretty good view of the Gatlinburg area during the winter months.
+From this perch you'll be able to see a couple of the taller buildings in the area - when there aren't any leaves on the trees.

-A little further up the path you'll reach a spot where a massive tree ripped part of the trail away.
-It looks like the park service had to do a little bit of repair work to make the trail passable.
+A little further up the footpath you'll reach a spot where a massive tree ripped a fairly large section of trail away several years ago.
+The national park had to do some repair work to make the trail passable once again.

 As you continue along you'll find a spot that offers some pretty good views of Mt.
 LeConte and Sugarland Mountain, albeit through the trees.
 Although not a clear view, it might be one of the best views of LeConte in terms of seeing its massive size.